jam-py-v5/gnucash-2-web/README.md

 For example [litestream](https://litestream.io/).

-Or, one can source this repo and try it first.
+**Or, one can source this repo and try it first**.
+Replace sample.sqlite with yours.
+Or, point Jam.py to your SQLite database on Builder/Project/Database.
+Did not try other databases like mysql tho.

 I will try to add more features to it.
 Like a Report.
 Or Dash.

 The App is using sample database from [gnucash-web](https://github.com/joshuabach/gnucash-web/).